Compare IPTV Subscription Plans

 Pick-and-mix channels — how the maths works #

-The cleanest way to think about Virgin TV Stream is as a Virgin-curated app store with a unified billing layer.
+The cleanest way for any Virgin Stream honest review reader to think about the service is as a Virgin-selected app store with a unified billing layer.
 You pick the packs you want from a menu, your monthly bill reflects only those packs, and you can drop a pack the next billing cycle if a sport season ends.
 A football household running TNT Sports plus Sky Sports will spend roughly £60 a month on those two packs alone.
 Add Sky Cinema and you are at £78.
 Strip everything down to the free Freeview-equivalent baseline and the Stream subscription itself is essentially zero on top of broadband.

 That contrast is the entire pitch.
 A V6 customer paying £85 a month for the full TV 360 bundle — including channels they never watch — can frequently rebuild the same actually-watched stack on Stream for £55 to £65.
 The catch is recording, which we will come to.